PiotrBa/BeautyServices/README.md

 ## Description

 The BeautyServices application is designed to provide an easy and intuitive interface for managing various aspects of beauty services.
-It allows users to browse available services, manage bookings, and access detailed information about each service.
+It allows users to browse available services, manage bookings, and access detailed information about each cosmeticService.

 ## Technical Details